utPLSQL/utPLSQL/docs/userguide/annotations.md

 # Annotation cache

-utPLSQL needs to scan sources of package specifications to identify and parse annotations.
+utPLSQL needs to scan the source of package specifications to identify and parse annotations.
-To improve framework startup time, specially when dealing with database users owning large amount of packages the framework has build-in persistent cache for annotations.
+To improve framework startup time, especially when dealing with database users owning large amounts of packages, the framework has a built-in persistent cache for annotations.

-Cache is checked for staleness and refreshed automatically on every run.
+The annotation cache is checked for staleness and refreshed automatically on every run.
 The initial startup of utPLSQL for a schema will take longer than consecutive executions.

-If you're in situation, where your database is controlled via CI/CD server and gets refreshed/wiped before each run of your tests, consider building upfront and creating the snapshot of our database after the cache was refreshed.
+If you are in a situation where your database is controlled via CI/CD server and is refreshed/wiped before each run of your tests, consider building the annotation cache upfront and taking a snapshot of the database after the cache has been refreshed.

-To build annotation cache without actually invoking any tests, call `ut_runner.rebuild_annotation_cache(a_object_owner, a_object_type)` sql block for every unit test owner that you want to have annotations cache prebuilt.
+To build the annotation cache without actually invoking any tests, call `ut_runner.rebuild_annotation_cache(a_object_owner, a_object_type)` for every unit test owner for which you want to have the annotation cache prebuilt.
 Example:
 ```sql
 exec ut_runner.rebuild_annotation_cache('HR', 'PACKAGE');
 ```

-To purge annotations cache call:
+To purge the annotation cache call `ut_runner.purge_cache(a_object_owner, a_object_type)`.
+Example:
 ```sql
 exec ut_runner.purge_cache('HR', 'PACKAGE');
 ```